yactouat/pips_channel_personal-website_api/README.md

 ## what is this ?

-the server-side code that powers my PIPS (Portable Integrated Personal System) JSON API, feel free to use this as a template for your own API
+the server-side code that powers my PIPS (Portable Integrated Personal System) JSON API

-## pre requisites
+## stack

+- Docker
+- GitHub repo + GitHub Actions
+- Google Cloud Platform (GCP) project with billing enabled
+- `gcloud` CLI installed and configured to the PIPS GCP project (`gcloud auth application-default login` and `gcloud init` if it's not the case)
 - [Node.js](https://nodejs.org/en/)
+- PostgreSQL Supabase database
 - [Typescript](https://www.typescriptlang.org/)
-- a GitHub account (but hey, you already have one, don't you ?)

-## GCP project

-### the actual stuff

-- a Google Cloud Platform (GCP) project
-- you must have the `gcloud` CLI installed and configured to your GCP project (`gcloud auth application-default login` and `gcloud init` if it's not the case)
+- uses this npm **business** package: <https://github.com/yactouat/pips_resources_definitions>

-### service accounts and roles/permissions
+## GCP service accounts and roles/permissions

-Instead of using whatever default service account is affected automatically during the CI/CD process and while interacting with GCP APIs, I like to create dedicated service accounts:
+Instead of using whatever default service account is affected automatically during the CI/CD process to build and deploy to Google Cloud Run and while interacting with GCP APIs, I like to create dedicated service accounts:

-#### Cloud Run Deployer
+### Cloud Run Deployer

 It has roles: